pneibaur/TheraNotes/README.md

 </ul>
 <h2>PATIENT FEATURES</h2>
 <ul style="list-style-type: square;">
-<li>Security.
-Sign up as a patient and know that your identity is only known to your therapist.</li>
+<li>Security again: Sign up as a patient and know that your identity is only known to your therapist.</li>
 <li>See your therapist's profile, and any other therapists who may be part of the network!</li>
 <li>A home page for you, to see your saved sessions, and the progress you've made.</li>
 <li>See each session's details.
 Add a note to your therapist for them to see before your next session! </li>